Resources for Faculty Teaching ONline

 - Annual International Online Learning Consortium Accelerate Conference – Always Orlando.
 Huge conference, strong reputation, mix of research and practice.
 (Sometimes in October.)

 - Directors of Educational Technology/California Higher Education (DET/CHE) Alternates north-south in CA, week after Thanksgiving.
 2017: Costa Mesa.
 Small, single-track conference with a broad emphasis on applied instructional technology and leadership in higher ed.
-Attendees are pretty evenly split between CSU and CCC folks, with a good representation from the UC and 4-year California privates as well.
+Attendees are from CSU, CCC, UC and 4-year California private institutions..